Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Theoretical Properties

 \begin{remark} (i) A similar result is given in Theorem 3 of \cite{LamYaoBathia_Biometrika_2011}, Theorem 3 of \cite{wang2018}, Theorem 5 of \cite{gaotsay2018b} and Theorem 3 of \cite{gaotsay2021c} in extracting the factor processes.
-When $\delta_1=\delta_2=0$, i.e. the factors and the noise terms are all strong, the convergence rate in Theorem 3 is $O_p((p_1p_2)^{-1/2}+T^{-1/2})$, which is the optimal rate specified in Theorem 3 of \cite{Bai_Econometrica_2003} when dealing with the traditional approximate factor models.\\ (ii) As discussed in Remark 2, all the distances between the estimated eigen-spaces and the true ones are smaller then those obtained by the traditional methods in \cite{wang2018} and \cite{gaotsay2021c}, implying that the stochastic bound in Theorem \ref{tm2} is smaller than the ones stated in Theorem 3 of \cite{gaotsay2021c} under the assumption that the noise effect is prominent. \end{remark} Next, we study the consistency of the white noise tests described in Section 2.
-In fact, the consistency conditions depend on the test statistic used.
-We only consider the two test statistics $S_T$ and $S(m)$ of Section 2.2.3. and present the consistency when $p_1$ and $p_2$ are large since the case of small $p_1$ and $p_2$ is trivial.
-For any random vector $\bx_t$ to be sub-Gaussian we mean there exists a constant $C>0$ such that $P(|\bv'(\bx_t-E\bx_t)|>x)\leq C\exp(-Cx^2)$ for any constant vector $\|\bv\|_2=1$.
-We need an additional assumption. \begin{assumption} $\vc({\bF_t})$ and $\vc(\bxi_{t})$ are sub-Gaussian random vectors. \end{assumption}
+If $\delta_1=\delta_2=0$, i.e. the factors and the noise terms are all strong, the error rate of the estimated factors in Theorem~\ref{tm20} is $O_p(T^{-1}+(p_1T)^{-1/2}+(p_2T)^{-1/2}+(p_1p_2)^{-1/2})$, which is only slightly larger than the averaging rate $O_p(T^{-1}+N^{-1/2})$ in Proposition 1 of \cite{BaiNg2023}, where $N$ is the dimension therein.
+The averaging error rate of all the common components in Theorem \ref{tm2} is $O_p((p_1p_2)^{-1/2}+T^{-1/2})$, which is the same as that of a single component specified in Theorem 3 of \cite{Bai_Econometrica_2003} in dealing with the traditional approximate factor model.\\ (ii) As discussed in Remark 2, all the distances between the estimated eigen-spaces and the true ones are smaller than those obtained by the traditional methods in \cite{wang2018} and \cite{gaotsay2021c}, implying that the stochastic bound in Theorem \ref{tm2}(i) is smaller than the ones stated in Theorem 3 of \cite{gaotsay2021c} under the assumption that the noise effect is prominent.\\ (iii) A pointwise convergence rate of $|(\wh\bA_1\wh\bX_t\wh\bP_1')_{i,j}-(\bA_1\bX_t\bP_1')_{i,j}|$ for general $\delta_1$ and $\delta_2$ is provided in the proof of Theorem~\ref{tm2} of the supplement.
+We only present the rate for the special case when $\delta_1=\delta_2=0$ for simplicity.
+It can be seen that the pointwise consistency can be obtained if $p_1=o(T)$ and $p_2=o(T)$.
+Under additional condition in Assumption~\ref{asm7} below, we can further improve the rates in (\ref{axp:pt}) to $O_p(T^{-1/2}+(p_1p_2)^{-1/2})$, which is in line with the result in Theorem 3 of \cite{Bai_Econometrica_2003}.
+We omit the details, but point it out in Remark A.3.1 of the supplement. \end{remark} Next, we study the consistency of the white noise tests described in Section 2.
+The conditions depend on the test statistic used.
+We only consider the two test statistics $S_T$ and $S(m)$ of Section 2.2.3. and present the consistency when $p_1$ and $p_2$ are large since the case of small $p_1$ and $p_2$ is trivial. {A random vector $\bx_t$ is sub-Gaussian if there exists a constant $C>0$ such that $P(|\bv'(\bx_t-E\bx_t)|>x)\leq C\exp(-Cx^2)$ for any constant vector $\bv$ with $\|\bv\|_2=1$.} We need an additional assumption. \begin{assumption} $\vc({\bF_t})$, $\vc(\bxi_{t})$, and $\vc(\bfeta_t)$ are sub-Gaussian random vectors. \end{assumption}